New rules / commissioner's statements

 bomb squad

-Quote from: Tecno on Today at 10:24:25 AMIt is a fact that starting closer to the opponent deadball line increases SCORING-per-drive.
+Quote from: Tecno on December 08, 2025, 10:24:25 AMIt is a fact that starting closer to the opponent deadball line increases SCORING-per-drive.
 It stands to reason it increases TDs-per-drive as well, as a certain percentage of drives will end in TDs, not FGs.
 However, this isn't a given.

 StatsJunkie regularly posts the X-per-drive stats and can probably answer this question definitively.
 We don't need to guess.